-- Issued to Benton an aggregate of 24,615,884 Clean Air common shares; - Fulfilled the remaining terms of the RTEC Agreement that Benton has with RTEC on the Escape Lake Property; - Entered into and fulfilled the terms of a formal binding purchase and sale agreement with PAN for the acquisition of the PAN Subsidiary including the payment to PAN of a deposit of \$250,000 as a down payment to PAN; and - Issuing to Benton a 0.5% net smelter return royalty from production on the Escape Lake Property and a 0.5% net smelter return royalty from production on any mineral claims comprising the TBN Project that a net smelter royalty has not previously been granted.
+- Issued to Benton an aggregate of 24,615,884 Clean Air common shares; - Fulfilled the remaining terms of the RTEC agreement that Benton has with RTEC on the Escape Lake Property; - Entered into and fulfilled the terms of a formal binding purchase and sale agreement with PAN for the acquisition of PAN's subsidiary, Panoramic PGMs Canada Ltd., including the payment to PAN of a deposit of \$250,000 as a down payment to PAN; and - Issuing to Benton a 0.5% Net Smelter Return royalty from production on the Escape Lake Property and a 0.5% Net Smelter Return royalty from production on any mineral claims comprising the TBN Project that a Net Smelter Return royalty has not previously been granted.

-Upon completion of the Clean Option Agreement, Clean Air will assume, be bound by and perform the obligations of Benton under the RTEC Agreement and PAN Agreement.
+Upon completion of the Clean Option Agreement, Clean Air will assume, be bound by and perform the obligations of Benton under the RTEC and PAN agreements.

-g) Other Properties
+f) Other Properties